 For the chile paste, I processed mine in a Vitamix, which made it very smooth, so I omitted the step of passing through a sieve.
 If you use a regular blender, you may want to take the trouble.
 For the garnishes, I used Tajin for the chile powder, which is a seasoning that combines dried chiles, lime, and salt.
 It’s neat stuff to have around for putting on grilled corn.
 If you don’t use this, you’ll need more lime and some extra salt.

-The fresh vegetables should be placed generously on top, and offer a nice cool, crunchy contrast to the hot soup.
+The fresh vegetables should be placed generously on top of the chicken posole, and offer a nice cool, crunchy contrast to the hot soup.

 Originally published March 19, 2014